dwavesystems/dwave-ocean-sdk/docs/concepts/embedding.rst

 ------

 Larger problems often require chains because the :doc:`QPU topology <oceandocs:concepts/topology>` is not fully connected.

-For example, a five-variable :term:`bqm` with a clique (fully-connected) :math:`K_5`  graph, cannot be represented by five qubits in the :term:`Pegasus` topology---a :math:`K_5` graph is not *native* to the Pegasus graph.
+For example, a :math:`K_5` graph is not *native* to the :term:`Pegasus` topology, meaning that  the following five-variable :term:`bqm` with a clique (fully-connected) :math:`K_5`  graph cannot be represented by five qubits on an Advantage QPU.

 >>> import dimod
 >>> bqm = dimod.generators.doped(1, 5)
 >>> bqm.add_linear_from({v: 1 for v in bqm.variables})

-Instead, a variable is represented by a *chain* of physical qubits:
+Instead, at least one variable is represented by a *chain* of physical qubits, as in this minor-embedding:

 .. figure:: ../_images/embedding_5var6qubits.png
 	:align: left